High-dimensional Bayesian inference via the Unadjusted Langevin Algorithm: Quantitative bounds in total variation distance

 \section{Quantitative bounds in total variation distance}

-\sectionmark{Quantitative bounds in TV} We deal in this section with quantitative bounds in total variation distance.
-For Bayesian inference application, total variation bounds are of importance for computing highest posterior density (HPD) credible regions and intervals.
+\sectionmark{Quantitative bounds in TV} We develop in this section quantitative bounds in total variation distance.
+For Bayesian inference application, total variation bounds are useful for computing highest posterior density (HPD) credible regions and intervals.
 For computing such bounds we will use the results of \Cref{sec:non-asympt-bounds} combined with the regularizing property of the semigroup $(P_t)_{t \geq 0}$.
-Under \Cref{assum:potentialU}, define $\rated_m$ for all $t \geq 0$ by